hecarson/utahsec-challenges/cookie-stealer/README.md

 ```
 </details>

-Navigate to the ticket page, copy your payload into the input box, and submit the ticket.
+Navigate to the ticket page, copy and paste your payload into the input box, and submit the ticket.
 Check your Request Catcher.
 You should see an admin cookie in a few seconds!

 ## Logging in as admin